hiddenmemory/Tipi/README.md

 Due to lazy evaluation of parameters being passed into a template, templates can be passed in and evaluated in place.
 In the above example, Tipi will invoke `dynamic_list_item` when ever `list_item`.
 This opens up all sorts of templating opporunities allowing list and layout templates to need not care about specifics of inidivdual item layout.

+# Compiling Tipi into your Objective-C project

+ - First drag the xcodeproj file into your Xcode 4 workspace.
+ - Then, depending on your target, add TipiOS.a for iOS projects, or TipiOSX.a for Mac OS X, into the linked libraries section of your target.
+ - Go into the target's `Build Settings` and do a search for `Other Linker Flags`
+ - Double click on the white space and add, if not already there `-ObjC`

+You should be ready to rock and roll.

 # Running Tipi from Objective-C

 First, create a `TPTemplateParser` object, making sure to reference the file to parse: